 Employing the classical tradition

 Residences of ancient Greece were primarily courtyard housing.
 There were no standalone houses built with a temple-front until the neoclassicists.
 Italian farm complexes and villas began the trend and British manor houses followed.
-Americans freely adapted the classical portico for all types and sizes of houses.
+Americans freely adapted the classical portico for all sizes of houses.
 Early examples from the Federal period were modeled on Georgian precedents like the Belle Grove Plantation (1797) in the Shenandoah Valley.
-The portico became the signature detail of the Greek Revival.
+The classical portico became the signature detail of the Greek Revival.
 Decorative motifs were introduced through pattern books like Asher Benjamin's The Practical House Carpenter (1830 edition).
 The English details were for builders to follow.
-Since the books lacked house plans and elevations the style inspired a wide range of expressions.
+Since these books lacked house plans and elevations the style inspired a wide range of expressions.
 Greek Revival houses began to show up in New York, New England, the Western Reserves of Ohio and Middle Border states.

 American cities that took shape between 1820 and 1860 also used the Greek Revival for public buildings and churches.
 Neoclassicism evoked virtue and honor in both Yankee New England and the Old South.
 The classical revival paralleled social and religious reforms seeking to advance a "tenor of idealism and the vision for an orderly and moral world."
-That impulse led predictably to a showdown between North and South over slavery and State's rights.
-After 1865 the reunited States took three decades to recover from that disaster.
+That impulse predictably led to a showdown between North and South over slavery and State's rights.
+After 1865 the reunited States took three decades to recover from the disaster.

 1797 Belle Grove Plantation, Middleton, VA